JaredWinkens/CrashAnalytics/RUN.md

-# Instructions for running on a Windows locally
+# Instructions for running locally on Windows

 ## Install Python 3.11

-Go to https://apps.microsoft.com/detail/9NRWMJP3717K?hl=en-us&gl=US&ocid=pdpshare and install python 3.11 on your computer.
+Go to https://apps.microsoft.com/detail/9NRWMJP3717K?hl=en-us&gl=US&ocid=pdpshare and install Python 3.11 on your computer.

-*Note: You must install this exact version of Python or you won't be able to run the app.*
+*Note: You must install this exact version of Python, or you won't be able to run the app..*

 ## Download Source Code